Chart Color Schemes

 Scone Surrounds is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

-In Scone Surrounds, as per the latest Census evaluation, 95.5% of dwellings were houses, with the remaining 4.5% comprising semi-detached properties, apartments and other dwelling types.
-This compares to Non-Metro NSW's breakdown of 89.7% houses and 10.3% other dwellings.
-Home ownership in Scone Surrounds stood at 44.5%, with mortgaged dwellings making up 33.5% and rented properties accounting for 22%.
+In Scone Surrounds, as per the latest Census evaluation, 95.5% of dwellings were houses, with the remaining 4.5% being semi-detached, apartments, or other types.
+This contrasts with Non-Metro NSW's figures of 89.7% houses and 10.3% other dwellings.
+Home ownership in Scone Surrounds stood at 44.5%, compared to mortgaged (33.5%) and rented (22.0%) dwellings.
 The median monthly mortgage repayment was $1,500, lower than Non-Metro NSW's average of $1,538.
-Weekly rent in Scone Surrounds was recorded at $250, compared to Non-Metro NSW's figure of $290.
+Median weekly rent in Scone Surrounds was $250, compared to Non-Metro NSW's $290.
 Nationally, Scone Surrounds' mortgage repayments were significantly lower than the Australian average of $1,863, and rents were substantially below the national figure of $375.

 Frequently Asked Questions - Housing